waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 - [ ] **Valid (expected) data** has been used to test **all data inputs**
 - [ ] Where tests have failed, **fixes** are discussed and **tests re-run**

+Test plan before coding

+## Player movement

+this will test all of the players movement and changing the location name, description, and item being collected will change

+### Test Data To Use

+- the player starts in the abandoned house and will try to move left, then they will try to move up into the attic I have chosen these because when the player moves left this is a valid move, and when they try to move into the attic without opening it this is an invalid move.

+- the player will move around the whole map and explore all boundaries of the map. this will include valid moves such as nothing being in the way, and invalid moves such as something being in the way e.g. locked door, or the edge of the map.
+- When the player moves the current location name, description, and item being collected will change

+### Expected Test Result

+- when the player clicks on an arrow where there is no obstacle they will move to another location, however if they try to move while there is an obstacle in the way e.g locked door the button will be disabled and if they click it nothing will happen.

+---

+## Collect button

+- tests what will happen when the user clicks on the collect button when there is an item to be collected and when there is no item to be collected.

+### Test Data To Use

+The player will click on the collect button in different locations

+### Expected Test Result

+- when the player clicks on the collect button the item they picked up will be added to the inventory, this item will be different for each location
+- if there is no option to collect an item the collect button will be blank, disabled, and nothing will happen when clicked

+---

+Test plan after coding

 ---

 ## Game Setup